tigergraph/ecosys/guru_scripts/docker/README.md

 - Configure Docker Desktop using at least 2 cores, and 10G memory.
 Recommend 4 cores, 16G memory

-  - Click Dock Desktop icon, click Preferences...>>Advanced menu, drag CPU and Memory slide to the desired configuration, quit and restart docker desktop
+  - Click Dock Desktop icon, click Preferences...>>Advanced menu, drag CPU and Memory scroll button to the desired configuration, quit and restart docker desktop

 - Master Docker Container and Image concepts by watching this video